TheLancashireman/davros/README.md

 for the Pi3 (in 64-bit mode), otherwise arm-eabi.
 You could probably use the linux build with a bit of tweaking.

 For the Blue Pill (Cortex-M) the compiler from the arm-eabi build of linaro appears to work and the code runs until the first setjmp().
-It seems that the libraries don't support the Cortex-M's thumb modei properly.
+It seems that the libraries don't support the Cortex-M's thumb mode properly.
 So use the compiler from developer.arm.com.
 Unfortunately it seems to produce slightly bigger binaries.

 ### Previous lives of davros